brunomendola/querity/index.markdown

 The `count` method returns the total filtered items count excluding pagination (the record keyword is implemented from Java 14).

-> Note the static imports to improve the readability.
+> Notice the static imports to improve the readability.

 # Features